nshuba/nomoads/README.md

 `trainerClass` - specifies which Trainer class to use.
 Must be the name of one of the Trainer class children (e.g. `UrlHeadersPiiAdsTrainer`)

-`classifierType` - specifies how to break the training data.
-Must be one of the following:
-  * package_responsible - split based on the package responsible for fetching the ad.
-  * package_name - split based on the package responsible for the HTTP connection that fetched the ad.
-Note that this is not always the same as the 'package_responsible.'
-Sometimes apps use Google apps to fetch ads for themselves.
-  * domain - split based on the destination domain.

-`binSize` - specifies the bin size for per-app (or per-domain) cross-validation.
-  * *App(Domain)-Based Cross-Validation*: If there is a total of 50 apps (or domains), and you set the binSize to 5, then the data will be split into 10 bins, each containing 5, randomly selected apps (or domains).
-Training will be done on 9 bins, and testing on the remaining bin.
-The procedure will be repeated until all bins were tested once.
-  * *Packet-Based Cross-Validation*:
-  If you set the binSize to be equal to or higher than the number of apps/domains, then packet-based cross-validation will be performed instead.

 `stopwordConfig` - specifies were to load "stop words" from.
 Stop words are words that are not to be used as features.
 For instance, frequently